 If you’ve recently been in a car crash, you might have been left reeling in an emotional sense.
 For all drivers—but especially those who have never been in a crash before—the occasion can be traumatizing, overwhelming, and can leave you not wanting to get back in the driver’s seat for months.
 Unfortunately, too, a car crash can also leave you reeling from a financial standpoint.
-Insurance claims aren’t always enough to replace what you feel you’ve lost; you might consider suing the other party in order to receive financial compensation.
+Insurance claims aren’t always enough to replace what you feel you’ve lost; you might consider suing the other party.

-While, on the surface, this might seem like a perfectly reasonable idea, there are countless state-specific laws that determine if seeking additional legal action, aside from insurance claims, is a viable course of action.
-It’s a confusing area of the law fraught with caveats, but JD Haas is here to help.
+It’s not an easy decision to make, but JD Haas is here to help.
 While we offer free case evaluations for anyone in need, as car accident attorneys and personal injury lawyers, we’d also like to educate the public on auto law and when taking legal action is a possibility.

 At JD Haas, we’re Minnesota personal injury attorneys and car accident lawyers, so we’re experts in this state’s laws surrounding car crashes.
 We know that:

 This means that, if both you and the other driver are found to have behaved negligently, you could still collect money—as long as your amount of negligence is considered less than the other driver’s.
 The money you can receive depends on the ratio of your negligence to the other driver’s.

 Filing With Insurance Never Equals a Civil Action

 When you file an insurance claim, you are simply working with your own company to receive compensation for your car’s damages.
 Taking legal action seeks money for anything from medical bills to your emotional pain and suffering.

 Always Seek the Help of a Car Crash Attorney After